Guide to Espiritu Santo, Vanuatu’s Unspoken Paradise

 Getting Around Espiritu Santo

-Taxi –Taxis are the quickest way of getting to your destination, but are very expensive for Vanuatu.
-Expect a one-way fare from Luganville to Lonnoc Beach or Port Olry to cost between 4000 and 8000 VTU.
+Taxis are the quickest way of getting to your destination but are quite expensive.
+Expect a one-way fare from Luganville to Lonnoc Beach or Port Olry to cost between 4000 and 8000 vatu (USD 30-60).
 Taxis can be recognized by the red T or PT on the number plate.

 Pick Up Truck